-Another thing you can do to build your hand muscles is to practice on a pillow, as there is almost no rebound and you will be required to lift the stick on your hand, thus strengthening your hand.
+Another thing you can do to build your hand muscles is to practice on a pillow, as there is almost no rebound and you will be required to lift the stick on your hand.
 Practice your rudiments, or multiple-stroke exercises such as the Stone Killer (which is covered in Master Studies).

 6. Drum Beats

-Work on coordinations that are difficult and that you would need to spend time on before even getting to a drum set.
-This way you won’t have to waste any time when you do have access to a kit.
-Rather, you can work on things like sound, articulation, rebound control etc….
+Work on coordinations that are difficult and that you would need to spend time on before even getting to the drumset.
+This way you won’t have to waste any time when you do have access to a kit, rather, you can work on things like sound, articulation, rebound control etc….

 7. 4-Way Coordination